-While the world at large is still getting a handle on exactly how the coronavirus spreads, causes COVID-19, and affects people with autoimmune disease, what we know now is still a far cry from what we knew at the start.
+While the world at large is still getting a handle on exactly how the coronavirus spreads, what causes COVID-19, and why it affects some people with autoimmune disease, what we know now is still a far cry from what we knew at the start.

-As the number of studies on autoimmune disease and the coronavirus are climbing, we are beginning to see the similarities between the two and better understanding why certain conditions are high risk.
-There are instances in which having an autoimmune disease increases vulnerability to COVID-19 complications, and other cases where a coronavirus infection triggers autoimmune and other serious conditions.
+As the number of studies on autoimmune disease and the coronavirus increase, we are beginning to see the associations between the two and better understand why certain conditions are high risk.
+There are instances in which having an autoimmune disease increases vulnerability to COVID-19 complications, and other cases in which having a coronavirus infection may trigger autoimmune or other serious conditions.

 What also holds true, is the distinctive way in which this virus impacts individuals – healthy or chronically ill, young or old.
 Like a fingerprint is unique to each person, your personal risk is unlike anyone else’s.

-While there is limited data on the specific conditions affected, it is worthwhile to note the autoimmune or autoimmune-related instances of the listed health issues.
-Autoimmune heart, lung, liver, and neurological diseases indicating a potentially increased risk may include:
+The CDC includes heart, lung, liver, and nervous system diseases on the high risk list.
+While there is limited data on the specific conditions affected in these categories, it is worthwhile to note the autoimmune or autoimmune-related instances of them.
+Some of the heart, lung, liver, and nervous system autoimmune diseases indicating a potentially increased risk (including systemic conditions) are:

 Subacute bacterial endocarditis